simulationcraft/simc/READ_ME_FIRST.txt

-When using the armory= or wowhead= options to download a profile, the save= parm can be used to generate a script: simucraft.exe armory=us,Llane,Segv save=Segv.simucraft simucraft.exe wowhead=14320165 save=Paladin_T9_05_11_55.simucraft
+When using the armory= or wowhead= options to download a profile, the save= parm can be used to generate a script: simc.exe armory=us,Llane,Segv save=Segv.simc simc.exe wowhead=14320165 save=Paladin_T9_05_11_55.simc

 Unix users will find that these generated script files can be marked as executable and then simply be invoked directly via #! magic.

-Windows users may take advantage of the SIMUCRAFT.BAT and SCALE_FACTORS.BAT utiities by drag-n-dropping script files onto these icons.
+Windows users may take advantage of the SIMC.BAT and SCALE_FACTORS.BAT utiities by drag-n-dropping script files onto these icons.
 They will generate output in the form "script.txt" and "script.html".

 For example:
-Step 1: simucraft.exe armory=us,Llane,Segv save=Segv.simucraft
+Step 1: simc.exe armory=us,Llane,Segv save=Segv.simc
-Step 2: Drag-n-Drop the Segv.simucraft file onto SIMUCRAFT.BAT to generate DPS info.
+Step 2: Drag-n-Drop the Segv.simc file onto SIMC.BAT to generate DPS info.
-Step 3: Drag-n-Drop the Segv.simucraft file onto SCALE_FACTORS.BAT to get DPS and stat weights
+Step 3: Drag-n-Drop the Segv.simc file onto SCALE_FACTORS.BAT to get DPS and stat weights

 =============================================================================================

 Parameter Reference

-Detailed information on the many parameters can be found in Examples.simucraft
+Detailed information on the many parameters can be found in Examples.simc

 =============================================================================================

 Graphic User Interface

-simucraftqt.exe is an alpha-level graphic user-interface using Qt.
+simcqt.exe is an alpha-level graphic user-interface using Qt.
 It is a very light-weight wrapper that aids profile downloads, script building, and simulation results management.

 In order to run this on Windows, you may have install OpenSSL.
 The OpenSSL installer was